Rodrigo-Suguimoto/100-days-of-code/log.md

 **Thoughts:** I still got a lot to learn!
 That's exciting and terrifying at the same time.

 **Link(s) to work:** https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/intermediate-algorithm-scripting/wherefore-art-thou

+### Day 19: January 22, 2020 - Wednesday

+**Today's Progress**: I'm struggling hardly as ever in the Intermediate Algorithm Scripting, but that's part of the journey.
+Let's keep going.

+**Thoughts:** In 25 minutes, I'm not getting into the end of cracking the code.

+**Link(s) to work:** https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/intermediate-algorithm-scripting/spinal-tap-case